Omni Shoreham Hotel: Second Shoreham Hotel

 The modern Shoreham Hotel was constructed by developer Harry M. Bralove as a resort hotel, situated in the leafy Woodley Park neighborhood, well outside the heart of the city.
-The hotel was designed by Washington architect Joseph Henry Abel.
+The hotel was designed by Washington architect Joseph H. Abel.
 Construction began in 1929 and the hotel celebrated its grand opening on October 30, 1930, with a party attended by 5000 people.
 The enormously popular singer Rudy Vallée was booked to play the grand opening, but he had to fly down after a scheduled evening show at the Brooklyn Paramount Theater.
 Vallée's small plane encountered a storm after leaving Newark Airport, and was forced to touch down at Camden Central Airport.
 Vallée gave an impromptu concert there, as he and his band waited for the weather to clear.
 They finally reached Washington's Bolling Field at 3:15am and made their way to the Shoreham.
 They performed for the 1000 remaining guests from 4:15 to 4:30am, before leaving for Washington Union Station, to take a train back to New York for an 8am rehearsal.

 On 4 March 1933, the first inaugural ball of President Franklin D. Roosevelt was held at the hotel.
 The hotel was outfitted with a special ramp and elevator to accommodate the needs of the new president, who used a wheelchair due to his physical disability.
 Subsequently, the Shoreham hosted inaugural balls for every president of the 20th Century.
 President Bill Clinton played the saxophone at his inaugural ball held at the hotel on 21 January 1993.

 Philippine President Manuel L. Quezon had his official residence in the Shoreham Hotel, during the period the government-in-exile of the Commonwealth of the Philippines was established in Washington, D.C. from May 1942 until his death in August 1944.
 The third-floor suite (the Franklin D. Roosevelt suite) he and his family stayed in was fully enclosed, and the glassed-in balcony can still be seen to this day.
 During that time, the Philippine and American flags flew outside the hotel.

 Dr. Chris Lambertsen demonstrated his Lambertsen Amphibious Respiratory Unit (LARU) MK II, an oxygen rebreather, to individuals who were in the process of forming a maritime unit for the Office of Strategic Services (OSS) in November 1942 at the Shoreham Hotel.